mfinkle/circuitpython_animationextras/README.md

 ## What's Included
 **sprite_animation.py**

-* `Sprite`: Creates an animation from a vertical bitmap spritesheet, displaying a different frame of the spritesheet on each `animate()` call.
+* `Sprite`: Creates an animation from a vertical or horizontal bitmap spritesheet, displaying a different frame of the spritesheet on each `animate()` call.

 **textscroll_animation.py**